Distributed-System-Concepts-and-Design/Assignment-1/README.md

 There are 3 mini-projects in this repository.
 Each of them is a distributed system and cloud computing project.
 Each of them are hosted and tested on Google Cloud.
 The details of each project are as follows:

-## e-Commerce MarketPlace *Using GRPC*
+## e-Commerce Shopping Platform *Using GRPC*

 ### Commands to compile and run the code:

-1) On Market Server:
-    1. `python -m grpc_tools.protoc -I . --python_out=. --grpc_python_out=. market.proto notifyBuyer.proto notifySeller.proto` *to compile the proto file for the market*
+1) For Compilation: `python -m grpc_tools.protoc -I . --python_out=. --grpc_python_out=. market.proto notifyBuyer.proto notifySeller.proto`
-    2. `python market.py` *to run the central market server*
+2) On Market Machine: `python market.py` *to run the central market server*
-2) On Seller Machine: `python seller.py` *to run the seller server*
+3) On Seller Machine: `python seller.py` *to run the seller server*
-3) On Buyer Machine: `python buyer.py` *to run the buyer server*
+4) On Buyer Machine: `python buyer.py` *to run the buyer server*

 ### Assumptions:
-1) *ProductName+Category* is unique for each product
-2) `#` and `$` does not come in prdouctName or category
-3) Currently the market seller`s function as a single unique distributed system, i.e., buyer can buy a product but he doesn't from which seller the product is going to come.
-Hence, the ratings for a single product will be reflected in every seller's copy of the product too!
-4) New rating is taken as an average of the preceding rating which gives an approximate value of the actual mean of ratings.
-However, if a new seller comes with the same product which has been rated before then those ratings will not be reflected over here.
-This is a feature as the new seller should not be penalized (nor credited) on his products due to the already existing seller's ratings.
-This will ensure credibility and differentiability in product ratings too!
+1) The seller/buyer programs will not quit in between.

 ### Features:
 1) Market keeps track of all the products and their sellers
-2) Seller can add a product, remove a product, update a product, and get the ratings of a product
+2) Seller can add a product, remove a product, update a product, and get a list of all the products that he has listed
-3) Buyer can wishlist a product, buy a product, and rate a product
+3) Buyer can search for a product, wishlist a product, buy a product, and rate a product

 ## Group Messaging System on Cloud *Using ZeroMQ*